The field of geotechnics

-The science of geotechnical engineering was primarily developed by the Austrian Karl Terzaghi in the early 20th century.
-He was a professor at the Vienna University of Technology and later at Harvard University.
-Before his death in 1963 he bequeathed all his technical and scientific material to NGI.
-His works are held by the Terzaghi Library at NGI, which opened in 1967.
+Geotechnics as a scientific subject was primarily developed by the Austrian Karl Terzaghi in the first half of the last century.
+He was a professor at the University of Vienna and then at Harvard University in the United States.
+Before his death in 1963, he bequeathed all his academic and scientific material to NGI.
+This is collected in the Terzaghi Library at NGI, which opened in 1967.